S4.4 - PZ Tables as Federated Datasets

 Stage III - Photo-z computing

-• Execution of pipeline PZ Compute (based on RAIL estimation module, customized to run in parallel using the IDAC's * infrastructure) on the whole dataset.
+• Execution of pipeline PZ Compute on the whole dataset.

 • Validation of PZ Compute results - Report with metadata, priors, configuration parameters, global statistics, N(z) (global and tomographic bins) (Jupyter Notebook).